nofusscomputing/centurion_erp_migrated/docs/projects/django-template/configuration.md

 - `SSO_ENABLED`, boolean

 Single Sign on (SSO) is made possible through the [social django application](https://python-social-auth.readthedocs.io/en/latest/configuration/django.html).
 Specific configuration for the backend that you would like to configure can be viewed within it's [documentation](https://python-social-auth.readthedocs.io/en/latest/backends/index.html).
-In most cases the only configuration will need to be done for the following attributes: `SSO_ENABLED`, `SSO_BACKENDS` and `SOCIAL_AUTH_`.
+In most cases the only configuration that will need to be defined are for the following attributes: `SSO_ENABLED`, optionally `SSO_BACKENDS` and those with prefix `SOCIAL_AUTH_`.

 !!! danger
     Within the social django documentation, it will state the the configuration key for the backends is within attribute `AUTHENTICATION_BACKENDS`, don't use this attribute.
 Instead use attribute `SSO_BACKENDS` so as not to effect the authentication of the ITSM application.